mariohs22/andersen-devops-course/aboutMyself/README.md

 # About Myself

 My name is **Siarhei**.
 I'm a doctor by education, but since 2000 I’ve been interested in IT technologies.
 I was a founder of a local area network in one of microdistrict in my native town.
 I have experience in development and deployment internet sites, VPS administration.
 I have basic knowledge on html, javascript, css, php, mysql, network architecture, linux administration.
-From 2014 to the present I have been developing and maintaining a specialized (CRM-like) accounting system for medicine data.

 Outside of work, I like to play table tennis and travel with my family.